Building skills in Community-Led Development (CLD)

 Community Building Blocks

-Community Building Block – Acting Responsively to Te Tiriti o Waitangi
+Community Building Block – Acting Responsively to Te Tiriti o Waitangi (NEW DATE)

 Join us for an engaging online session with Moko Morris and Gwyn John, as they share their rich experiences walking alongside communities as Tiriti activists, educators and leaders.
 Facilitated by Anna Parker, this community building block will explore how we can actively embed our responsiveness to Te Tiriti o Waitangi within our communities.